charushi/charushi/README.md

 - 👋 Hi, I’m @charushi
-- 👀 I’m interested in image prcessing and data analytics
+- 👀 I’m interested in image processing and data analytics
-- 🌱 I’m currently learning algoritm design
+- 🌱 I’m currently learning algoritm design, SCADA design

 <!---
 charushi/charushi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.